paul-macfarlane/picksleagues-api/backlog/archive/tasks/task-005 - Expose-endpoint-to-get-user's-leagues-with-members.md

 ## Implementation Plan

-1. Create a new method in that will orchestrate fetching the leagues and their members.\n2.
-This method will use to get the leagues.\n3.
-If members are requested, it will then use to fetch the members for all the leagues in a single query.\n4.
-It will then map the members to their respective leagues.\n5.
-Add a new route to .\n6.
-This route will call the method and handle the query parameter.
+1. Create a new method in that will orchestrate fetching the leagues and their members.
+2. This method will use to get the leagues.
+3. If members are requested, it will then use to fetch the members for all the leagues in a single query.
+4. It will then map the members to their respective leagues.
+5. Add a new route to .
+6. This route will call the method and handle the query parameter.

 ## Implementation Notes